-Bryant Stith, an All ACC performer and a 10-year NBA veteran who has coached Brunswick County High School to three straight Virginia AA State titles, begins his first season at ODU.
+The All ACC performer and a 10-year NBA veteran coached Brunswick County High School to three straight Virginia AA State titles prior to his first collegiate coaching role at ODU.

 Stith was the 13th overall selection of the 1992 NBA draft by the Denver Nuggets where he played eight years.
 He also played for the Boston Celtics and the Cleveland Cavaliers before retiring in 2002.
 He scored 5,946 career points, averaging 10.1 points per game for his NBA career and also dished out 1,178 career assists, averaging 2.0 per game.